tintingong/LeanAI/README.md

 ![image](https://github.com/user-attachments/assets/f7a5dfd3-0e4d-48c8-a8b6-877d01d2b68a)

+Since our dataset initially contained only male measurements, which is a limition,  we extended our analysis to include female samples for a more comprehensive evaluation.

+Exploratory Data Analysis (EDA), particularly through heat maps, revealed significant sex-based differences in body measurements.
+In our dataset, we encoded females as "1" and males as "0."
+We observed strong negative correlations for certain measurements, including Neck (-0.84), Forearm (-0.81), Wrist (-0.81), Chest (-0.71), Abdomen (-0.78), and Weight (-0.67).
+These findings indicate that males generally have larger body measurements than females.
+However, when assessing the influence of sex on body fat prediction, the effect appeared minimal (0.17).

+Abdomen circumference emerged as a key indicator of body fat percentage, showing strong correlations with Body Fat (0.36), Chest (0.92), Hip (0.68), and Thigh (0.85).

+Weight, on the other hand, was more strongly associated with skeletal and muscular body measurements rather than body fat alone.
+It exhibited high correlations with Chest (0.91), Abdomen (0.93), Hip (0.81), and Thigh (0.91), suggesting that weight increases in proportion to overall body dimensions.

+Overall, the dataset highlights strong relationships between various body measurements, making it valuable for predictive modeling in health and fitness.

 **Data Processing**
-Since the dataset is relatively simple and small, we decide to use as it is to start with a simple linear regression model.
+Since the time limtation and the dataset is relatively simple and small, we decide to use as it is to start with a simple linear regression model initiatlly

 **Model Development**
 - Due to small dataset size, started with simple linear regression model